 Pain Management For Sleep

 One of the biggest challenges with chronic pain is getting deep quality sleep.
 And just like the chronic pain and chronic stress cycle, it can be a vicious cycle.
 Chronic pain can make it difficult to get good quality sleep.
 Lack of sleep, fatigue, and exhaustion increases pain.
 But again like mentioned above muscle relaxation techniques are a key part of sleep programs.
 It is a key component of my Sleep Therapy Program which includes tools and techniques that will improve sleep and can help reduce pain.

 Pain Management With Holistic Aids

 We also have access to homeopathy, herbalism and essential oils.
 Lavender is an easily accessible aromatherapy oil that tends to be extremely versatile and safe for most conditions.
-It is both relaxing and can help reduce inflammation and brusing.
+It is both relaxing and can help reduce inflammation and bruising.

-There is also a wide range of herbal tinctures that can help reduce inflammation, I suffer from rare neurological challenges, which includes injury and trauma to some nerves.
+There is also a wide range of herbal tinctures that can help reduce inflammation, I suffer from rare neurological challenges, which include injury and trauma to some nerves.
 I find lemon balm as a herbal tincture or as a herbal tea useful in nerve pain reduction.

 Also ensuring you don’t consume processed foods that increase inflammation such as sugar, artificial sweeteners, and fatty foods